tryigit/PlayIntegrityFix/README.md

 You can prevent apps from detecting the bootloader lock.
 By default all apps, including system apps, are added to the target.txt file.

-+ **Prop spoof**
++ **Prop spoof (PIFB)**

-Both version Droidguard reads information like fingerprint and device model differently.
+Droidguard reads info like fingerprint and device model differently.
 So hook.
+File is not set as default.

 + **BL certificate spoof**